Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to hydromorphone?

-Remember that everyone's pain is unique and different pain-relief medicines will work in different circumstances.
-Some people's pain will respond well to non-opioid medicines, and you may find that one opioid helps you manage your pain better and with fewer side effects than another.
+Remember that everyone’s pain is unique and different pain-relief medicines will work in different circumstances.
+Some people’s pain will respond well to non-opioid medicines.
+You may also find that one opioid helps you manage your pain better and with fewer side effects than another.

-Hydromorphone is not the same as morphine — it is much more potent, which means it can be much more dangerous if taken inappropriately.
+Hydromorphone is not the same as morphine — it is much stronger, which means it can be much more dangerous if taken inappropriately.
 Take care not to confuse hydromorphone with morphine.

 When should I see my doctor?